Here are quick answers to frequently asked questions. If you have one not answered here or in the body of this website, Contact Us to ask another.

 Will I be informed if we are not invited to submit a Grant Proposal?

-Unfortunately, we do not have the staff to respond negatively to the 190 or so LOIs that were not invited to submit Proposals.
-One can assume that “no news is bad news.”
+Unfortunately, we do not have the staff to respond negatively to the 90 or so LOIs that are not invited to submit Proposals.
+One should assume that “no news is bad news.”

 May I ask for a multiyear grant?